coinnovationlab/barefoot/README.md

 After downloading this repository to your machine, some files need to be configured.

 Place the *.osm.pbf* extract you obtained earlier inside the **/barefoot/map/osm** directory.\
-Open **import.sh** from the same directory with any text editor and change the value of `input` with the name of the *.osm.pbf* file.
+Open **import.sh** from the same directory with any text editor and replace the value of `input` with the name of the *.osm.pbf* file.
 Save this file.

 Open **/barefoot/config/busmatching.properties** with a text editor.
 This file contains various configurations used by the matcher server and by the Python scripts that prepare GTFS data, build geometries out of the map-matching procedure's results and allow to evaluate them.\
 The only value that *must* be changed is `gtfs.path`